To me, football looks like huge men pretending to play tag but actually trying to kill each other.

 There are aspects of football I like.
 I admire the trust and camaraderie and even the toughness of football players.
 And they ARE tough, with pain thresholds through the roof!
 If I reach for my coffee cup the wrong way, my back goes out.
 If I drop my hairbrush on my foot, I bruise and limp.

 I do like the sound of a football game on TV in a sports bar or any room filled with men releasing all that testosterone in a nice, safe way.
 I’m not sure what the equally ardent female fans are releasing.
-But sometimes the energy does seem to teeter on the edge of violence, and all that yelling and whooping and hollering and fist pumping and fist bumping and chest bumping and back thumping in a confined space kind of scares me.
+But sometimes the energy does seem to teeter on the edge of violence, and all that yelling and whooping and hollering and fist pumping and chest bumping and back thumping in a confined space kind of scares me.
 I understand winning and losing; I just don’t get the intensity of the emotion.
 Where does that come from?
 Because while I’m sincerely happy for the winners (and the family members to whom they will go home), I’m equally sad for the losers (and the family members to whom they will go home).
 I worry about them.

 Of course I do enjoy the souped up commercials and halftime show the Super Bowl is famous for, half hoping for a wardrobe malfunction or something unexpected to happen.
 And as a word nerd I’m quick to use football references like dropping the ball, Monday morning quarterbacking, and out of bounds to make a point, but that’s really pretty much the extent of my interest.